Jetplane444/Cpp-for-games/_learning/week-1.md

 ## Do

- I was abkle to finish my introduction on my website this week, this took me about 1/1.5 hours.
+ I was able to finish my introduction on my website this week, this took me about 1/1.5 hours.
 I had a small issue where my updates wouldnt push to the website, but I quicly resolved this issue.
-I also finished my game game description document for now, including mockup of the game. this took me a bit longer that I expected, about 2/3 hours.
+I also finished my game description document for now, including mockup of what the game would look like. this took me a bit longer that I expected, about 2/3 hours.
 I also took some more time looking at datatypes and variables, since I was a bit confused about what data types you need to use for different numbers.

 ## Check